William L. Owen: Death and legacy

 He died July 22, 1881, leaving an estate valued at $999,990.
 The record of his estate is on file at the Circuit Court Halifax County, Virginia in Book 35, Page 650.
-He is buried with his wife in the family cemetery at Sunnyview in Cluster Springs, Halifax County, Virginia.

 The Owen Memorial in Gwangju, South Korea is named for Owen and his grandson Dr. Clement Carrington Owen, son of Robert Lee Owen.
 Dr. Owen was a missionary in Korea and died there April 3, 1909.
 Dr. Georgiana E. Whiting Owen, his wife, organized funding of this building in memorial to William L. Owen and Dr. Clement Owen.

 "The Owen Monument and Memorial Hall is located inside the Christian College of Nursing.
 The monument was erected in 1914 in memory of missionary Clement Owen who, together with Priest Bae Yoo-ji, was the first missionary to come to Jeollanam-do Province.
 The monument was built using the 4,200 dollars collected by Owen’s relatives in the USA after Owen died as a martyr in Gwangju.

 A Western-style building with a total surface area of 434 square meters (including the annex building), the monument is said to have been used as chapel and assembly room.
 Today, the building serves as the auditorium of the Christian College of Nursing.